Letztes Update: 15. September 2025

 Antwort der Redaktion

-Gardening is more than just a hobby; it's a powerful tool for enhancing your well-being.
-The NHS recognizes the numerous benefits of gardening, which can significantly impact both your physical and mental health.
-Let's dive into how gardening can improve your life.
+Gardening is more than just a hobby; it's a powerful tool for improving your well-being.
+According to the NHS, gardening offers a range of benefits that can enhance both your physical and mental health.
+Let's dive into how gardening can positively impact your life.

-Gardening offers a therapeutic escape from the stresses of daily life.
-The NHS highlights that spending time in nature and tending to plants can reduce symptoms of anxiety and depression.
-The act of nurturing plants and watching them grow provides a sense of accomplishment and boosts your mood.
+Gardening is not only good for the body but also for the mind.
+The NHS emphasizes that spending time in nature and engaging in gardening can reduce stress, anxiety, and depression.
+The act of nurturing plants and watching them grow can provide a sense of accomplishment and purpose, which is beneficial for mental health.

-Gardening encourages mindfulness, a practice that involves being present in the moment.
-The NHS suggests that focusing on the sights, sounds, and smells of your garden can help you become more mindful, reducing negative thoughts and increasing your overall happiness.
+Gardening encourages mindfulness, which involves being present in the moment.
+The NHS points out that focusing on the sights, sounds, and smells of the garden can help you practice mindfulness, reducing negative thoughts and promoting a positive mindset.

 Last updated 3 mins ago